xvik/gradle-use-python-plugin/src/doc/docs/guide/python.md

 Install python 3.12 accessible with `python3.12` binary, whereas `python3` would be a different python (e.g. 3.9)

-To use sych python specify:
+To use such python specify:

 ```groovy
 python {